Michael B. Leavitt

 Historians usually cite Leavitt's greatest innovation as the creation of the first touring burlesque company and of the burlesque style in general.
 Leavitt had witnessed a European troupe known as Rentz's Circus sometime in the 1870s.
 He then decided to form an all-woman blackface minstrel troupe, which he named Madame Rentz's Female Minstrels.
 The format of its shows, which Leavitt introduced, merged the three-act blackface minstrel show with aspects of Lydia Thompson's all-female troupe's show, vaudeville, and musical travesty.
 He called the new genre "burlesque".
 The troupe, later renamed the Rentz-Stantley Company and then the Rentz-Stantley Novelty and Burlesque Company, was a success, and it set the standard for burlesque companies through the 1880s and 1890s.

 Leavitt had a taste for sensationalism.
-For example, in 1884, he bought the rights to The Danites, a play by McKee Rankin that was quite critical of the Church of Jesus Christ of Latter-day Saints (Mormons).
-Leavitt then decided to stage the play in Salt Lake City, historical center of Mormonism, as a publicity stunt.
+For example, in 1884, he bought the rights to The Danites, a play by McKee Rankin that was quite critical of the Church of Jesus Christ of Latter-day Saints (LDS Church).
+Leavitt then decided to stage the play in Salt Lake City, where the LDS Church had its headquarters, as a publicity stunt.

 Leavitt also handled magicians Alexander Herrmann and Harry Kellar.
 "Whenever I open a new theatre, " Leavitt once said, "I want to insure of large crowds, I will have Herrmann the Great play the date."
 Herrmann was always a drawing card where ever he played, receiving fifty percent of the gross receipt earning $75,000 a year (about $3 million in today's figures).